Read about the IEEE Life Members Graduate Study Fellowship in Electrical Engineering.

 The recipient of this fellowship may hold or receive other fellowships for the same academic year.
 Earnings for work which is directly related to the graduate study is also allowed.
 This fellowship may be supplemented by the graduate institution with other fellowship, assistantship, or tuition scholarship support in accordance with their internal guidelines for total support.
 The recipient must pursue full-time graduate work in electrical engineering.
 Evidence of satisfactory academic performance is required midway through the academic year in order for the recipient to continue under the fellowship.

 Nomination submission: Applicants are required to submit certified transcripts from all colleges/universities attended.
-Three letters of recommendation from college/university professors who are familiar with the applicant's work also are required.
+Three letters of recommendation from college/university professors who are familiar with the applicant's work are also required.

 Deadline: The complete application including letters of recommendation must be received by the first Monday after 30 April each year.